cauelz/algorithms-and-data-structures/README.md

 ## What is Data?

-"Data is commonly understood as symbols representing abstract concepts.
+Data is commonly understood as symbols representing abstract concepts.
 For example, consider the letter 'A' in English, which serves both as a symbol in the alphabet and represents a specific sound when spoken.
 Moreover, these symbols can undergo operations to generate more complex data.
 This data can then be stored and transmitted, such as to a hard drive, for later use in various operations.

 For a more formal definition, one can refer to the definition provided by Google: